NeumoNeumo/blog/content/posts/PolySOS/index.md

 Every coefficient in it is rational.

 So let's prove this.
-Well, it is quite obvious from the following expample, right?
+Well, it is quite obvious from the following example, right?

 $$
 \begin{align*}